ev2900/OpenSearch_User_Role_Premission_Managment/README.md

-## Map a user to an OpenSearch role
+## Mapping a user to an OpenSearch role

 The following snippet of Python code maps a user to an OpenSearch role.